veillette/physics-book/contents/ch10AngularMomentumAndItsConservation.md

  $$ L=L^{\prime} ; \left(\text{net }\tau =0\right). $$
 </div>

-These expressions are the **law of conservation of angular momentum**{: class="term" #import-auto-id1412261} .
+These expressions are the **law of conservation of angular momentum**.
 Conservation laws are as scarce as they are important.

 An example of conservation of angular momentum is seen